- What changed?

 In setting up the Civil Justice Council review of DBAs, referred to above, the government made it clear that it ruled out the introduction of “hybrid” arrangements which combine a DBA with some other form of retainer such as hourly rates (see Government rules out “hybrid” Damages-Based Agreements (DBAs) – despite widespread criticism of the restriction including by Lord Justice Jackson and other senior judiciary, and the fact that it has widely been blamed for the slow take-up of DBAs.

-In fact the terms of reference for the review clarified that the government’s policy objection is only to what the report calls “concurrent hybrids”, where the two forms of retainer exist at the same time.
-It does not object to “sequential hybrids” where there are different types of retainer for different stages of a case.
+In fact the terms of reference for the review clarified that the government’s policy objection was only to what the report calls “concurrent hybrids”, where the two forms of retainer exist at the same time.
+It did not object to “sequential hybrids” where there are different types of retainer for different stages of a case.

 The DBA Regulations are silent as to whether lawyers will be liable for adverse costs where they act under a DBA.
 Lawyers acting under a CFA are not liable for adverse costs, unless they agree to indemnify the client for its adverse costs liability.
 In contrast, third party funders are potentially liable for adverse costs at least up to the amount of the funding contributed under the principle established in Arkin v Borchard Lines Ltd and others EWCA Civ 655.